The Church which is His Body

 A Sermon on Ephesians 1:20-23Read more

-One of the most exalted ways the church is depicted in Scripture is through the metaphor of the Body of Christ.
-Not only is it an exalted picture of the church, but the church as the Body of Christ is one of the most intimate metaphors of the New Testament church.
-As Dr. Marytn Lloyd-Jones says in this sermon, the metaphor of the Body of Christ demonstrates the church is in union with Christ, Christ is the Head or source of the church, and Christ fills His body with life.
-Our understanding of the doctrine of the church would be severely handicapped if this picture were not in the Scriptures.
-Martyn Lloyd-Jones examines this metaphor in great detail and with great passion.
-In this message you will hear Dr. Lloyd-Jones preach on our source of unity and holiness.
-Lloyd-Jones also challenges a popular view of sanctification which regards any working on the part of the believer as misguided.
-Listen as these themes are brought together in such a way as to challenge the members of Christ’s Body to remember our great source of power as we mortify sin and resist the devil.
+One of the most exalted ways the church is depicted in Scripture is through the metaphor of the body of Christ.
+Not only is it an exalted picture of the church, but the church as the body of Christ is one of the most intimate metaphors of the New Testament church.
+In this sermon on Ephesians 1:20–23 titled “The Church Which is His Body,” Dr. Martyn Lloyd-Jones explains that the metaphor of the body of Christ demonstrates that the church is in union with Christ, Christ is the head or source of the church, and Christ fills His body with life.
+The understanding of the doctrine of the church would be severely restricted if this picture were not in the Scriptures.
+Dr. Martyn Lloyd-Jones examines this metaphor in great detail and with great passion, preaching on this source of unity and holiness.
+Dr. Lloyd-Jones also challenges a popular view of sanctification which regards any working on the part of the believer as misguided.
+Listen as these themes are brought together in such a way as to challenge the members of Christ’s body to remember the great source of power as one mortifies sin and resists the devil.

 Additional Scripture Translations